-Alex has been interested in working at the interface between chemistry and biology since his undergraduate studies at the University of California, Los Angeles.
-While there, Alex received multiple summer fellowships for his undergraduate research in protein-polymer conjugates and earned a Bachelor's degree in Biochemistry.
-In addition to his scientific work, Alex became president of his fraternity allowing him to develop valuable leadership and managerial skills.
+Alex has been working at the interface between chemistry and biology since his undergraduate studies at the University of California, Los Angeles.
+While there, Alex received multiple summer fellowships for his undergraduate research in protein-polymer conjugates and earned a Bachelor's degree in biochemistry.

-For his doctoral studies, Alex continued to work at the chemistry-biology interface in the lab of Prof. Guillermo Bazan at the University of California, Santa Barbara.
-There he helped develop a fledgling research project using synthetic chemistry to non-genetically modify living bacteria and integrate them into bioelectronic devices.
+For his doctoral studies in chemistry at the University of California, Santa Barbara, Alex helped develop a fledgling research project using non-genetic approaches to modifying living bacteria for integration into electronic devices.

 Cody's scientific career began at Carnegie Mellon University, where he graduated with a BSc in Biological Sciences and a Minor in Chemistry.
 He then went on to earn his PhD in Biological Chemistry from the University of Michigan where he was advised by Prof. Zhaohui Xu.

 At Michigan, Cody gained a passion for protein chemistry and how to use biochemical and biophysical methods to elucidate protein function.
 During the course of his PhD, Cody uncovered several different mechanisms that regulate a specialized cellular membrane restructuring event, which facilitates cell division, plasma membrane repair, and a multitude of other essential biological processes.

 With these skills in hand, Cody leads the Protein Sciences team in creating alternative, enzyme-derived methods to enhance all of Apeel's product development.